 (House Nation, 1988)

 Some TB-303s just sound better than others.
-They contain analogue circuits and components with varying tolerances.
+They contain analog circuits and components with varying tolerances.
 My 303 is quite out of tune – high notes are rather sharp and the low octave is noticeably flat.
 I could fix it but I quite like the sick feel it gives.
 Luke Vibert’s 303 always sounds lush.
 Mark Imperial had a magic 303.
-Maybe he had some amazing production technique but as far as I can tell his 303 is just a good’un.
+Maybe he had some amazing production technique, but as far as I can tell his 303 is just a good’un.
 He started releasing way back in 1985 but this is a great 1988 acid track with a nice echoey 303 line and a vocal about Mr. Imperial’s troubles with the ladies.

 15. MD III

 (from Face the Nation, Underground 1988)